inaimathi/langnostic/drafts/even-more-notes-on-clojure.md

 [^admittedly-hacked]: Admittedly hacked-together.

+The only thing I'm willing to conclude is that [`hiccup`](https://github.com/weavejester/hiccup#hiccup) is a damn sight better than [Blaze](https://hackage.haskell.org/package/blaze-html) at expressing HTML markup.
+Which honestly seems to beg the question of why everyone in Haskell-land is happier bizarrely composing functions together, rather than defining a syntax-tree datatype and being done with it.

 #### Libraries for Everything

 This is the good side of being on the JVM.
 And it's come in handy a few times.
 There are libraries for everything.
 Not just the fun/sexy-to-write things like web servers or application frameworks, but also things that are large and hard to write properly, but that you might need anyway.
 Things like [cross-platform GUI libraries](https://github.com/daveray/seesaw), [filesystem watchers](https://github.com/derekchiang/Clojure-Watch), and [task scheduling](http://docs.caudate.me/hara/hara-io-scheduler.html).
 I'm not _entirely_ sure it's worth the JVM implementation baggage, but it has saved me personally a bit of time.

+#### No FFI Headaches

+The main problem I have getting back into Common Lisp these days is that a lot of the best libraries depend on FFI bindings.
+Specifically, [`woo`](https://github.com/fukamachi/woo) calls out to a native event loop and [`hunchentoot`](http://weitz.de/hunchentoot/) depends on `openssl` bindings to implement its `HTTPS` system.
+The problem I've run into is that [`CFFI`](https://common-lisp.net/project/cffi/) does not play well with [`nix`](https://nixos.org/nix/).
+At all.
+To the point that _getting_ `woo` or `hunchentoot` with TLS up and running is an exercise in mind-numbing frustration.
+I've yet to run into this problem with a Clojure library.
+Say what you will about the "Everything Must Be Native" cultural bias in the Java community, it certainly does mean that deployments get a bit less headache-inducing.

 ## Blog